reardona/IDS6938-SimulationTechniques/Homework2/Readme.md

 A probability loop was implemented to determine how likely the number of rolls would take the user to the last square.
 After 30 rolls the probability is the highest at 0.151241%, therefore the modal number of moves to finish the game is 30.

-An analysis of the Null game was conducted to determine the percentage of landing on X square after N rolls.
+An analysis of the Null game was conducted using a Discrete Time Markov Chain simulation to determine the percentage of landing on X square after N rolls.
 I created a heat map to visualize the results.

 ![ .png]( https://www.dropbox.com/s/2dyv5albyz1oh4x/HM_25.png?dl=0&raw=1)
 ![ .png]( https://www.dropbox.com/s/1bdbc0anczi463l/HM_26-50.png?dl=0&raw=1)